 Robb, L. (2019).
 Librarianship in community colleges.
 Journal of Libraries, 110(2), 31-35. https://doil.something/something/000000.

-If you are accessing these resources off campus, you will need to log in.
-Use your BlackBoard username and password to log in.
+When first accessing Rowan-Cabarrus' resources you will prompted to enter your Blackboard login at a screen like this.
+Only enter your Blackboard login and password (NOT @student.rccc.edu).
 If you need further assistance, please go to our Remote Access help page.